Cordes-sur-Ciel

 Since the late 20th century, the village has become a popular tourist destination.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.
 Until 1993, the town's name was Cordes, a word thought to come from the Indo-European root "corte" meaning "rocky heights."
 That year, it was renamed Cordes-sur-Ciel, to indicate its height above the clouds over low-lying areas of the valley.

 History

 In 1222, Cordes received its charter from the Count of Toulouse to become a "bastide".
 It is generally considered to be the first of the bastides of Southwest France.
 (Some historians classify Montauban, built in the 12th century, as a bastide.)
 Bastides were "new towns," originally conceived to resettle and shelter people who had been displaced by the Albigensian Crusade.
 They were also intended to colonize southwest France and encourage agricultural and related market development.
 Though not fortified, bastides were often built in defensible locations.

 Cordes was built between 1222 and 1229 to protect the scattered population of the area from conflict.
 It was intended to replace the village of Saint-Marcel, which was burnt down by the troops of Simon de Montfort in 1215, during the Northern baron's crusade against the Albigensians.

 By the 1229 Treaty of Paris, Raymond VII of Toulouse conceded defeat to Louis IX of France.
 Under the terms of the treaty, he was authorized and encouraged to develop the bastides.
 In 1241, Jeanne, the Countess of Toulouse, married Alphonse, the brother of Louis IX and the Count of Poitiers.
 As a result, Cordes became a part of France in 1271 without having been militarily conquered.

 In 1436 Rodrigo de Villandrando pillaged Cordes as part of the Hundred Years' War.

 The citizens of Cordes, having built their homes within the original 13th-century ramparts, later escaped heavy damage during the religious wars at the end of the 16th century.
 As a result, some excellent examples of 13th and 14th-century Gothic architecture have been preserved.